 - Are the gas and electrical components in good condition?

-As I’m purchasing a used caravan, surely I can’t expect everything to be in tiptop condition?
-Is there anything I can compromise on?
+As I’m purchasing a used caravan, surely everything won't be in tiptop condition?
+Can I compromise on anything?

 I’m satisfied with my purchase and I am now a caravan owner.
 Where to from here?